DoniyorbeKomiloV/HW_2/README.md

 2. In terminal, open the lib folder.

    'cd lib'
-4. Then remove the main.dart file.
+3. Then remove the main.dart file.

    'rm -rf main.dart'
-6. Copy and paste these 3 files into lib folder.
+4. Copy and paste these 3 files into lib folder.
-7. Run main.dart file in Android Studio.
+5. Run it in Android Studio

+I just pushed only dart files coz I use Linux OS and whole project may not run properly on other OSs.